SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Other language features/assertion.rst

    * - Name
      - Description
    * - NOTE
-     - Used to report a informative message
+     - Used to report an informative message
    * - WARNING
-     - Used to report a unusual case
+     - Used to report an unusual case
    * - ERROR
      - Used to report an situation that should not happen
    * - FAILURE